 DHMP negotiates a discount with each provider in our network.
-You have the advantage of this discount (allowed amount) and will never pay more than our negotiated price.
+You have the advantage of this discount (allowed amount) and will never pay more than our negotiated price with a network contracted provider.

 A "BILLED" AMOUNT

 This is what the provider bills for a service you received.
 These are "full" charges and the discount DHMP negotiated has not been applied yet.